 Method of Banking

-A faculty member wishing to bank funds from an existing grant will submit a formal request in writing to the vice dean for natural sciences stating:
+A faculty member wishing to bank funds from existing external grants will submit a formal request in writing to the vice dean for natural sciences stating:

 - The dollar amount of salary and fringe benefits to be banked